0

 4. Rheinhessen is the largest wine region in Germany.

-5. Spain is the country with the largest wine-growing area.
+5. Spain is the country with the largest wine-growing region.

 Feel like having wine?